About Us

 Documentation and legality in Peru

-• Passport or travel document
+• Passport or travel document.

-• Round-trip ticket
+• Round-trip ticket.

-• Payment of consular fee
+• Payment of the consular fee.

-• Proof of financial solvency
+• Proof of financial solvency.

-• Passport-sized photos with a white background
+• Passport-size photos with a white background.

-It is important to note that the consular officer may request additional documentation to support the traveler's application.
+Please note that the consular officer may request additional documentation to support the traveler’s application.
 If you wish to stay longer in Peru for reasons such as business, study, or work, you must apply for the corresponding visa at the Peruvian consulates.

-Regulations in Peru's Protected Natural Areas
+Regulations in Peru’s Natural Protected Areas

 • Climbing on walls and other archaeological structures.